Verizon/knobs/docs/src/main/tut/index.md

 Strings support interpolation, so that you can dynamically construct a string based on data in your configuration, the OS environment, or system properties.

-If a string value contains the special sequence `$(foo)` (for any name `foo`), then the name `foo` will be looked up in the configuration data and its value substituted.
-If that name cannot be found, it will be looked up in the Java system properties.
+If a string value contains the special sequence `$(foo)` (for any name `foo`), then Knobs will look up the name `foo` in the configuration data and substitute its value.
+If it can't find that name, it will look in the Java system properties.
 Failing that, Knobs will look in the OS environment for a matching environment variable.

 It is an error for a string interpolation fragment to contain a name that cannot be found either in the current configuration or the system environment.